Noteshelf Review 2023

 Noteshelf’s ability to record audio while taking notes can be a huge timesaver, but it comes with a few caveats.

-While Noteshelf will allow you to capture audio on a specific page, the audio isn’t linked to the text on playback in the way you’d experience with Notability.
+While Noteshelf will allow you to capture audio on a specific page, the audio isn’t linked to the text on playback in the way you’d experience with Notability or Goodnotes 6.

-Access and activation aren’t easy, either.
+Access and activation are fairly easy.
 There are two ways to do it:

-1. From the notebook selection screen, you can create an audio note.
+1. From the notebook selection screen, you can tap on the + icon in the top right corner and create an audio note.
 This creates an entirely new notebook, complete with a lined page template, and turns on the audio.

-1. If you want to add audio to a page inside an existing notebook, you’ll need to open the notebook, tap the + icon in the top left, and select Record Audio from the Add Media window.
+1. If you want to add audio to a page inside an existing notebook, you’ll need to add the microphone icon to your toolbar.
+(More on the customizable toolbar below.)
+Then tap the icon to start recording.

-In both cases, the audio will activate automatically, and a control bar will appear at the top of the screen, just below your standard toolbar.
-From there, you can start and stop the audio, as well as speed up playback.
+In both cases, the audio will activate automatically, and a control bar will appear on the right side of the screen.
+From there, you can start and stop the audio.
+You can also tap the double arrows on this bar to extend it across the screen.
+This will add the option to speed up or slow down playback, as well as navigate to any part of the recording.

 Document scanning & PDF annotation